On groups with definable $f$-generics definable in $p$-adically closed fields: Introduction

 \subsection{Topological dynamics}

 Our reference for (abstract) topological dynamics is \cite{Auslander}.

-Given a (Hausdorff) topological group $G$, by a $G$ flow mean a continuous action $G\times X\to X$ of $G$ on a compact (Hausdorff) topological space $X$.
+Given a (Hausdorff) topological group $G$, by a $G$-flow we mean a continuous action $G\times X\to X$ of $G$ on a compact (Hausdorff) topological space $X$.
 We sometimes write the flow as $(X,G)$.
-Often it is assumed that there is a dense orbit, and sometimes a $G$-flow $(X,G)$ with a distinguished point $x\in X$ whose orbit is dense is called a $G$-ambit.
+Often it is assumed that there is a dense orbit, and a $G$-flow $(X,G)$ with a distinguished point $x\in X$ whose orbit is dense is called a $G$-ambit (although we will not make much use of this notation).

 In spite of $p$-adic algebraic groups being nondiscrete topological groups, we will be treating them as discrete groups so as to have their actions on type spaces being continuous.
 So in this background section we may assume $G$ to be a discrete group, in which case a $G$-flow is simply an action of $G$ by homeomorphisms on a compact space $X$.